 Dyed eggs are another staple of Easter.
 These are also incredibly versatile and a great way to get creative with your tablescape.
 You can dye them in any color of the rainbow and decorate them as you please.
 If you want something elegant and classic, dye them in neutral colors or black and white.
 For a more glamorous

 Dyed eggs can serve as name cards, fill up an apothecary jar or bowl for a centerpiece, be stuffed in a bouquet for a centerpiece or even be sprinkled along the center of the table.

 Flowers & Greenery

 Spring is a beautiful time of year so we love to incorporate elements from the season into our Easter tablescapes to celebrate it.
-It’s just not complete with some flowers and greenery.
+It’s just not complete with some flowers

 For flowers, you can choose whatever inspires you most, but some of our favorites for the season are roses (particularly white or pink), lilies, peonies, hawthorn, magnolias, and daisies.
 You can use them in centerpieces, tuck one under each napkin ring, place one at each place setting or sprinkle them along the center of the table.

 For greenery, we recommend moss or grass for a beautiful, fresh pop of greenery.

 A rustic touch is a great way to add some charm to your Easter tablescape.
 Wood can always be counted on for a beautiful element that can be casual or elegant, such as wooden boxes for the centerpiece, chargers or napkin rings.

 Burlap and twine are other cute rustic accents you can do a lot with.
 A burlap table runner, for example, works wonderfully for an Easter tablescape and twine can serve as casual napkin rings or hold bouquets together.

 Pastels & Soft Neutrals